Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 python 6_annotation_download_data.py
 ````

 Open the folder "technical_deployment/train_model/data/grocery/livestream" to make sure that the images have been downloaded successfully.
 To view a scored image, you can modify the "visualize_local.py" script under the "technical_deployment\train_model" folder so that the variable "file_name" indicates the image you want to view.
-Then run the following commands:
+Then run the following commands (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM):

 ````bash
 cd <path-to-train_model-folder>